LAN vs LEI Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for English T20 Blast 2022, North Group Match

-Lancashire (LAN) will take on Leicestershire (LEI) in a Northern Group fixture at the English T20 Blast 2022 on Tuesday at Grace Road in Leicester.
+Lancashire (LAN) will take on Yorkshire (YOR) in the North Group match of the English T20 Blast 2022 on Wednesday at the Headingley Stadium in Leeds.

-Lancashire are one of the strongest teams in this year's English T20 Blast 2022 and are currently placed in first position on the points table.
-Leicestershire, meanwhile, are placed in fourth position on the points table.
+Lancashire are one of the strongest teams in this year's English T20 Blast 2022 and are currently placed in first position in the points table, while Yorkshire are currently placed in fourth position in the points table.

-Leicestershire will give it their all to win the game and make a comeback in the tournament, but it will be an uphill task against table toppers Lancashire.
+Yorkshire will give it their all to win the game and make a comeback in the tournament, but Lancashire are a strong opponent.
+Lancashire are the favorites going into the match.

 LAN Playing XI